How to become a software developer

 Learn what a software developer does and how you can become one

-There are countless online resources for aspiring software developers to wade through, but blazing a path through them and building a successful career can be difficult.
-Also, with almost limitless software developer career paths, deciding the right direction to go can be a struggle.
+There are virtually limitless resources for aspiring software developers to learn the trade, being a trailblazer and building a successful career can be difficult.
+Plus, with a wide range of software developer career paths, you must also determine the right path.

 What does a software developer do?

 Software developers are the creative minds behind the scenes, building software and overseeing its creation.